top of page

 Our imagination can begin leading the way again, as it once had when we were children.

-Plant medicines can help parents manage outbursts when our children trigger us because they rewire the neurology that sets us up for an outburst.
+Sacred Earth medicines can help parents manage outbursts when our children trigger us because they rewire the neurology that sets us up for an outburst.
 This shift of perspective can encourage us to approach our children differently, in a more understanding and balanced way.

 As a survivor, what could one do to help others thrive?